yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

   <div class="challenge-container mild-heat">
     <p class="spicy-click">Click here for a Mild Challenge 🌶🌶</p>
     <div class="spicy-toggle">
-      <p>Write a function that will take 1 argument when called, a number.
-The function should <code class="mild-code">print</code> the sum of that number and 5.
+      <p>Write a function that will take 1 argument when called, an integer.
+The function should <code class="mild-code">print</code> the sum of that integer and 5.
 Make sure to name your function something related to its job.</p>
     </div>
   </div>

   <div class="challenge-container medium-heat">
     <p class="spicy-click">Click here for a Medium Challenge 🌶🌶</p>
     <div class="spicy-toggle">
-      <p>Write a function that will take 2 arguments when called, both being numbers, and that will <code class="medium-code">print</code> the sum of those two numbers.
+      <p>Write a function that will take 2 arguments when called, both being integers, and that will <code class="medium-code">print</code> the sum of those two integers.
 Make sure to name your function something related to its job.</p>
     </div>
   </div>

   <div class="challenge-container spicy-heat">
     <p class="spicy-click">Click here for a Spicy Challenge 🌶🌶</p>
     <div class="spicy-toggle">
-      <p>Write a function that will take 3 arguments when called, all being numbers.
-It should sum the first two numbers, then multiply that sum by the third number and <code class="spicy-code">print</code> the result.
+      <p>Write a function that will take 3 arguments when called, all being integers.
+It should sum the first two integers, then multiply that sum by the third integer and <code class="spicy-code">print</code> the result.
 Make sure to name your function something related to its job.</p>
     </div>
   </div>
 </div>